KorfLab/FRAG_project/README.md

 If we define a 'breakpoint region' as a window of sequence around each breakpoint location (mapped to the reference genome), we can ask whether any genomic features are enriched in these breakpoint regions.
-E.g. take 1,000 bp around all breakpoints (potentially overlapping other breakpoints) and ask whether the total bp of a feature such as 'coding exons' is higher (as a percentage) *inside* those regions vs all DNA *outside* those regions.
+E.g. take 1,000 bp around all breakpoints (potentially overlapping other breakpoints) and ask whether the total bp of a feature such as 'mRNA' is higher (as a percentage) *inside* those regions vs all DNA *outside* those regions.

 Can try this for many different sizes of breakpoint region (100 bp up to 10,000 bp).
 In this analysis certain GFF features (e.g. chromosome) are ignored.
 The final result is